 The project, which was designed by LDN Architects, aimed to transform the building into a 21st century home for the School, whilst celebrating and preserving the heritage and history of Old College.

 Work commenced in January 2015 and the major phase of the refurbishment completed in January 2019.
 During this time the building was completely reimagined.
 The layout was opened up so that each floor was connected the entire length of the building ensuring ease of circulation.
 A new central staircase was built connecting every level of the School for the first time in the building's history.
-Modern and flexible teaching spaces were installed and the School's Adam Lecture Theatre was restored to reveal its historic character.
-The Law Library was rebuilt in spectacular style, with the stunning Senate Room, octagonal bookcases and modern study spaces.
+Modern and flexible teaching spaces were installed and the famous octagonal lecture theatre (now known as The Usha Kasera Lecture Theatre) was restored to reveal its historic character and splendour.
+The Law Library was rebuilt in spectacular style, with the stunning Senate Room, octagonal bookcases reflecting the lecture theatre directly above and modern study spaces.
 Finally a social hub was created at the centre of the building to increase the sense of community for all at the School.
 The final phase of the project will commence in 2019, refurbishing the School's remaining premises on the southside of Old College.

 The Law School is proud to have a home reflective of our world-class teaching and research, whilst realising the full potential of the beautiful Old College.